aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-sdk-methods/_index.md

 ### **Example 1: How to check if a file exists in the storage**

-The following example demonstrates how to to check if a file exists in the storage.
+The following example demonstrates how to check if a file exists in the storage.

 {{< tabs tabTotal="1" tabID="1" tabName1="C#" >}}